Clinton-Davis/focus_fitness/README.md

 The HTML is a form that has all the needed fields to fill out when creating or editing a blog.
 The difference is when your creating a post the form is blank with ‘placeholders’ to guild you.
 When your editing a post, all the fields are prefilled with the data needed to edit.
-Only logging in users may create or edit a blog post and only the Author of a blog post is authorised to edit a post.
-We use [CKEditor](https://ckeditor.com/) to format the blogs post, this gives the user all the tools to use in creating good content.

 <details>
 <summary>Blog Create/Edit Wireframes (Click for image)</summary>